section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 To focus more on the Video conference, I've prepared a starter code.
 You can clone it [from this repository](https://github.com/zolomohan/react-native-agora-app-starter) on GitHub.
 Follow the Repository's README for instructions.

-In the starter code, the Navigation is set up with the Home screen and a dummy Conference Screen.
+In the starter code, the Navigation is set up using a [Stack Navigator](https://reactnavigation.org/docs/stack-navigator/) with the Home screen and a dummy Video Conference Screen.
 You can find the documentation for the React Native Navigation [here](https://reactnavigation.org/docs/getting-started).

 The Home Screen has 2 buttons, Start and Join.
-The Join button has a text input associated with it to provide the channel ID to join the conference.
+The Join button has a text input associated with it to provide the channel ID to join the stream.
+When the text input is empty, the join button will be disabled.

 This is the Home Screen you'll see when you open the app.